mrkamel/map-reduce-ruby/README.md

 end
 ```

-The `#map` method takes some key, e.g. an url, and yields an arbitrary amount
+The `#map` method takes some key, e.g. a url, and yields an arbitrary amount of
-of key-value pairs.
-The `#reduce` method takes the key and two values and
+key-value pairs.
+The `#reduce` method takes the key as well as two values and
 should return a single reduced value.

 Next, we need some worker code to run the mapping part: